What Is a Multi CDN?

 There are two separate options that can be used to setup a multi CDN configuration.
 The following section explains how both options work and what is involved in using each.

-A CDN aggregator such as Cedexis, combines the functionality of various CDNs and is controllable via one main control panel.
+A CDN aggregator combines the functionality of various CDNs and is controllable via one main control panel.
 There are both benefits and downsides to this.
 On one hand, you are not required to modify each CDN specifically, which in turn reduces the amount of time required to make a change.
 On the other hand, this hinders the customizability of each CDN as they are all aggregated into one central control panel.

 This method is desirable for companies who aren’t seeking to do much customization and don’t have a great deal of resources to associate with the administration of a dynamic CDN.